ellabellewong/ERC20/README.md

 - **ERC20 Token**: Fully compliant with the ERC20 standard, meaning it can be integrated with decentralized applications (dApps), wallets, and exchanges that support ERC20 tokens.
 - **Mintable Token**: The contract owner can mint new tokens to any address.
 - **Burnable Token**: Users can burn their own tokens to reduce the total supply.
+- **Transfer Functionality**: Users can securely transfer tokens to other addresses.
 - **Owner Privileges**: Only the owner of the contract can mint new tokens.

 ## Contract Functions